Pittsburgh is a sports town. You can see it in the streets. And every fan in Pittsburgh is everyone you meet.

 Pittsburgh is the City of Champions

-In my last five years living in Pittsburgh, the city’s teams reached five championship finals, resulting in three championship parades.
+In the last five years I lived in Pittsburgh, the city’s teams reached five championship finals, resulting in three championship parades.
 Jerome Bettis hoisted the 2006 Super Bowl trophy during a parade:

 Three years later, fans packed every floor of a parking garage to get a look at the 2009 Steeler victory parade downtown: